 - To add an account on the Authenticator app, tap on the Scan a Barcode.

 - The app shall ask for permission to use your camera.
-Just tap OK or Allow to launch the camera.
+Then, just tap OK or Allow to launch the camera.

 - Point the camera on the web browser’s QR code bar.